-Note - smart watches may be worn, but if they are observed as being used in any "smart" capacity they will fall under the same policy as cell phones mentioned above
+\\ Note - smart watches, or watches that connect to the internet, fall under the same policy as cell phones mentioned above

 EXTRA-CURRICULAR ACTIVITIES

 Place of Extra-Curricular Activities

 Extra-curricular activities are an important part of the total educational experience in the high school.
 These activities which are sponsored by the various organizations within the school enrich the culture of the school and enhance the academic curriculum.
 Participation in activities is a high indicator of future success.